top of page

 But, some people say, if you call your viewpoint ‘omniscient narrator’, then you can jump between people’s heads, right?

 Well, if your omniscient narrator viewpoint is only about head-hopping, then you’re still running the risks that the quality of your writing will suffer, as described above.
 To me, a good omniscient narrator is about so much more than head-hopping.
 This kind of narrator is, in a sense, a separate character to the story – they have their own view on events, they describe characters in a way that character would not describe themselves, they can attribute motives that the character would not acknowledge.
 They can also make general observations about the world at large that the characters would not consider, because the narrator doesn’t have to limit what they say to what the character would say.
-You can see great examples of this in 19th and early 20th century literature, but it’s not popular with publishers nowadays for most genres, hence editors guide their writers towards limited viewpoints.
+You can see great examples of this in nineteenth and early twentieth century literature, but it’s not popular with publishers nowadays for most genres, hence editors guide their writers towards limited viewpoints.

 Distance

 One of the reasons that ‘omniscient’ isn’t popular these days is because it holds the reader at quite a distance from the characters – the reader has more of a relationship with the narrator than with the characters themselves.
-You can think of a third person ‘limited’ viewpoint as one in which the story is told by a narrator, but which gives the experience of only one viewpoint character within any given scene.
+You can think of a ‘limited’ viewpoint as one in which the story is told by a narrator, but which gives the experience of only one viewpoint character within any given scene.
 A ‘deep’ third person story is told by the character themselves, in their own voice – there’s no narrator.
 Jane Friedman’s blog gives a really useful explanation of this here.

 First, second or third person?